Ava33343/Bitcoin_Frenzy/README.md

 ![btc_fng_unshuffled_1day](Answers/Images/btc_fng_loss_unshuffled_8day.png)

-The loss plot suggests that we need more representative the validation data.
+The loss plot suggests that we need more representative validation data.

 _**Detailed results are shown in the tables below.
 Models that produces least losses are shown in bold:**_